Gourav2000/mem-flamegraph/README.md

 ![image](fg2.png)

-In sandwich mode you can see all the fubction sorted by their cpu usage.
+In sandwich mode you can see all the functions sorted by their cpu usage.

 ## License
 This project is licensed under the [MIT License](LICENSE).